Shuttle/shuttle-esb/src/components/message-handler-invoker.md

 Invoke the message handler using the data contained in the given `PipelineEvent`.

-# DefaultMessageHandlerInvoker
+# MessageHandlerInvoker

-Type `DefaultMessageHandlerInvoker` implements the `IMessageHandlerInvoker` interface and will attempt to find an implementation of the required `IMessageHandler<>` interface.
+Type `MessageHandlerInvoker` implements the `IMessageHandlerInvoker` interface and will attempt to find an implementation of the required `IMessageHandler<>` interface.

 If no handler can be found the `MessageHandlerInvokeResult` return from the `Invoke` method will have an `Invoked` value of `false`.